anupama-gupta/Hypernymy/README.md

 Learns word embeddings from the ukwac corpus using word2vec (https://radimrehurek.com/gensim/install.html)

 ### 2) hypernym_classification
-Implements binary classification ( hypernym relation or not ) using two methods based on the following features used as input :
+Implements binary classification ( hypernym relation or not ) using two methods based on the following features :
 1. word2vec hyponym vectors
 2. hyponym vectors obtained by applying a lexical function F , learnt using partial least Squares (PLS) regression